RichardValerosoUniverse/World-at-35/README.md

 19. Philippine peso
 20. Philippine e-wallet accounts
 21. Philippine National Flag Day (every 28th day of the month of May, annually)
-22. Mastercard
+22. Psychiatrist of all existence
-23. Philippine passport number
+23. MasterCard
 24. Street Of Blue Skies
 25. Training Completion Certificates
 26. Visa